FabricMC/fabric-docs/develop/mixins/accessors.md

 Syntax:

-Instance invoker methods are prefixed by your mod's ID and a separator (conventionally `$` or `_`) to ensure it does not clash with any other method.
+Instance invoker methods should be prefixed by your mod's ID and a separator (conventionally `$` or `_`) to ensure it does not clash with any other method.

 Invoker methods are typically either named directly after the target method, or either `invoke` or `call` followed by the method name.